 While Ring offers devices and monitoring services at a range of prices, there are strategies to keep costs down.

-- Keep it simple to start: Choose the doorbell model you like best, but hold off on accessories or monitoring until you see how you use the footage.
+- Keep it simple to start.
+Customers can keep costs down by choosing the doorbell model they like best, but holding off on accessories or monitoring until they see how they use the footage.

-- Check for sale packages; occasionally a retailer or Ring will offer a free year of monitoring with a purchase.
+- Check for offers.
+Occasionally, a retailer or Ring will offer a free year of monitoring with a purchase.

-- Pay for monitoring annually instead of monthly to save.
+- Choose an annual subscription.
+Paying for monitoring annually instead of monthly will save customers money.

 There are more and more DIY security options on the market, and choosing one of the best wireless cameras or doorbell systems can be overwhelming.
 Ring offers quite a few models, options, and accessories, which can make the decision even harder.
 These are a few of the questions we see most frequently about Ring products; check out their answers to get you on track.